A Brief Introduction to the Highland Games

 The Inverness Highland Games

 Founded in 1822 the Inverness Highland Games is one of the most popular and spectacular gatherings in Scotland.
-The 2015 Inverness Highland Games looks set to be one of the most memorable ever seen in the Highlands.
-This year the gathering moves to a new venue in Bught Park (just a short stroll from the city centre) and is a highlight of our City’s exciting Gala weekend.
+The Inverness Highland Games takes place in Bught Park (just a short stroll from the city centre) and is a highlight of our City’s exciting Gala weekend.

-This year’s Games will feature everything that you would expect to see at at a traditional Highland Games plus you will be able to enjoy the the Forge Gym Strong
+The Games and Gala Day feature everything that you would expect to see at a traditional Highland Games plus you will be able to enjoy the Highland Strong Man and Strong Woman events.

 The Demise and Rebirth of the Highland Games